 Indigeo events are entirely volunteer run!

-If you are interested in volunteering contact Gidget, Indigeo’s Volunteer Coordinator.
+If you are interested in volunteering, please contact MsKenzington, Indigeo’s Volunteer Coordinator.

-One hour of volunteering of front of house, set up, or take down gets you a voucher.
-Vouchers can be redeemed for a $5 discount on tickets/memberships/etc, or if you have collected four, a party ticket (regardless of if you’re a Member or Non-Member).
+1 hour of volunteering for coat check, set up, or take down, gets you a free party ticket! (regardless if you’re a Member or Non-Member).

-Plus you get the warm fuzzy feeling of having made the magic happen! 😉
+Plus you get the warm and fuzzy feeling of having made the magic happen! 😉

 Indigeo has it’s own dungeon equipment, purchased on behalf of our members.
 Funding is entirely through donations, membership fees, and event ticket sales.
-We need help setting this up and taking it down at our play parties and events.
+We need help setting the equipment up and taking it down at our play parties and events.

-Set up for the parties happens the day of, usually at 5PM for our VEC venue.
-The duration of set up varies as well but usually about an hour.
-To help set up you must be able to carry equipment from the on-site storage up the Victoria Event Centre’s back stairs, and into the event space. (they are looking at getting a lift installed soon….yippie!)
-You will help arrange and put together the equipment where it needs to go on the play floor.
+Set up for the parties happens the day of, at 5PM for our VEC venue.
+The duration of set up is usually about 1 hour.
+To help set up, you must be able to carry equipment from the on-site storage, up the Victoria Event Centre’s back stairs, and into the event space. (they are looking at getting a lift installed soon….yippie!)
+You will help arrange and put together the equipment on the play floor.
 All of this is supervised by experienced volunteers, so don’t be afraid to get your feet wet!

-Tear down starts at 1:00AM at the end of the party.
-This includes dismantling the equipment and taking it down the stairs and into the storage area.
+Tear down starts at the end of the party around 1:00AM .
+This includes dismantling the equipment and taking it back down the stairs and into the storage area.
 The faster you go, the faster it is done – many hands make light work!

 Front of House:

-Each shift lasts for one hour and there are two people on shift at a time: coat check and payments.
-Please let the Volunteer Coordinator know what you would prefer to do (although we can’t promise you’ll get that), and at what time (again, they try their best).
+Each shift lasts for 1 hour, and there are 2 people on shift at a time: coat check (volunteer) and ticket sales (Board member).
+Please let the Volunteer Coordinator know which shift you would prefer to do (although we can’t make any promises, but we’ll try our best).